pyta-uoft/website/index.md

 ### E0104 Return outside function {#E0104}

-This error occurs when a "return" statement is found outside a function or method.
+This error occurs when a `return` statement is found outside a function or method.
 If you are getting this error, please check the indentation levels in your code carefully.